Determine if the records you are seeking are within the Department of State

 The authorization should bear the signature of the individual and seal of the notary and be dated within six months of the date of the request.
 If notarization is not possible, the individual(s) whose records are being requested may give authorization under penalty of perjury.
 The penalty of perjury statement must be mailed or faxed to us with a current date and a signature.

 You may submit the authorization on your letterhead or plain paper but DO NOT submit Third Party Authorizations on the Department of Justice or U.S. Citizenship and Immigration Services forms.
 Those forms only authorize the release of records from their respective agencies, not the Department of State.
 If you cannot provide the authorization please state so; note, however, that the possibility of obtaining documents will be severely restricted as a result.
-For more information, please see the information sheet on Authorization for the Release of Records to Another Individual.

 - Determine your Fee Category.